Nonprofit Leaders: Here's how to measure your leadership development goals

 When you find yourself stuck on a problem, you've likely been trying to figure it out in a linear, analytical or in-the-box way.
 Instead, you may need to think more freely, creatively, or strategically.
 When you create the habit of scheduling "thinking" time into your week, you'll be on your way to finding more time to think.
 Count the times you do it.
 Has it become a weekly habit yet?

-Measure the MILESTONES along the journey to the goal
+3) You can measure the MILESTONES along the journey to the goal

 Completion of goals takes time and often involves many steps.
 However, we feel more engaged in our goals when we can see progress along the way.
 Therefore, checking off each milestone along the way is a way to measure progress.